Johanna Konta: 2016: First major semifinal, top 10 & first WTA Tour title

 The WTA Tour then made its spring switch to clay.
 Konta had a disappointing start on the surface as she lost her opening match in Stuttgart, before retiring with illness during the first round in Madrid.
-Her form improved in Rome as she beat Johanna Larsson and then upset world number seven Roberta Vinci, before exiting in the third round to Misaki Doi.
+Her form improved in Rome as she beat Johanna Larsson and then upset world No. 7, Roberta Vinci, before exiting in the third round to Misaki Doi.
 Konta moved on to Paris for the French Open.
-She was 20th seed, the first time she had been seeded at a Grand Slam, but was eliminated in the opening round by Julia Görges.
+She was 20th seed, the first time she had been seeded at a Grand Slam tournament, but was eliminated in the opening round by Julia Görges.

 Konta entered the grass-court season as world No. 18 as her ranking climbed to a new high despite her opening-round loss at Roland Garros.
 After early losses at the Nottingham Open and the Birmingham Classic, Konta reached the semifinal in Eastbourne, the site of her breakout performance in 2015.
 Her run included a victory over two-time Wimbledon champion Petra Kvitová in the third round, but was ended in the last four by Karolína Plíšková.

 Konta was the first home player to be seeded in the ladies singles at Wimbledon in over 30 years as she took the No. 16 spot.
 She recorded her first ever win at the venue by beating Monica Puig in a rain-affected opening round match, but went out at the next stage to former finalist Eugenie Bouchard.
 Following Wimbledon, Konta changed surface to hardcourts to play the Stanford Classic.
 In the semifinals she beat Dominika Cibulková, who had led the WTA in match wins at the time.
-Konta then defeated two-time former champion Venus Williams in the final to claim her first WTA title.
+Konta then defeated two-time former champion Venus Williams in the final to claim her first WTA Tour title.
 The following week, she reached the quarterfinals of the Canadian Open, the women's portion of which was held in Montreal.
-She was within one victory of breaking into the top ten, but missed out on the landmark after suffering a surprise defeat to Kristina Kučová.
+She was within one victory of breaking into the top ten, but missed out on the landmark, after suffering a surprise defeat to Kristina Kučová.

 The Rio Olympics was Konta's next event, as she represented Britain in singles, women's doubles and mixed doubles.
-She was seeded tenth in singles, easing past Stephanie Vogt (Liechtenstein) and Caroline Garcia (France) in the first and second round respectively.
-Konta reached the quarterfinals after she beat Svetlana Kuznetsova (Russia) in the third round, but was knocked out in the last eight by Angelique Kerber (Germany).
-Konta partnered Heather Watson in doubles, reaching the second round before exiting to Chinese Taipei (Chan Hao-ching and Chan Yung-jan).
-She teamed up with Jamie Murray in the mixed, losing in the opening round to the eventual gold medallists (the United States pairing of Bethanie Mattek-Sands and Jack Sock).
+She was seeded tenth in singles, easing past Stephanie Vogt (Liechtenstein) and Caroline Garcia (France) in the first and second round, respectively.
+Konta reached the quarterfinals, after beating Svetlana Kuznetsova (Russia) in the third round, but was knocked out in the last eight by Angelique Kerber (Germany).
+Konta partnered Heather Watson in doubles, reaching the second round, before exiting to Chinese Taipei (Chan Hao-ching and Chan Yung-jan).
+She teamed up with Jamie Murray in the mixed, losing in the opening round to the eventual gold medalists (the United States pairing of Bethanie Mattek-Sands and Jack Sock).